SAP-archive/helm-broker/docs/security.md

 # Security

-Read this document to learn how to secure the Helm Broker on your cluster.
+This document presents the ways to secure the Helm Broker on your cluster against possbile vulnerabilities.

-## Vulnerabilities

-The Helm Broker with the current architecture have vulnerabilities.
-Read below points to know how to protect yourself.

-### Addons Configurations
+## Authorize access to AddonsConfigurations

-In the AddonsConfiguration CR, you can provide the URLs to addon repositories.
-If the server will provide too much payload the Helm Broker can crash with the `OOM killed` reason.
-That's a weak part of the Helm Broker which can be used by the third persons to damage the cluster or to increase the costs.
-To mitigate that issue, you can authorize access to the AddonsConfigurations CR.
-Read this [document](https://github.com/kyma-project/kyma/blob/master/docs/security/03-05-roles-in-kyma.md) to see how it's done in Kyma.
+In the [AddonsConfiguration](https://kyma-project.io/docs/master/components/helm-broker#custom-resource-addons-configuration) custom resource (CR), you can provide URLs to your external addon repositories.
+If a server delivers too much payload, the Helm Broker may crash with the `OOM killed` reason.
+This may be used by third parties to damage your cluster or to increase costs.
+To mitigate this issue, authorize access to the AddonsConfiguration CR.
+Read [this](https://github.com/kyma-project/kyma/blob/master/docs/security/03-05-roles-in-kyma.md) document to learn how to grant the roles and permissions in Kyma.

-> **NOTE:** The amount of memory and storage size determine the maximum size of your addons repository.
+> **NOTE:** The amount of memory and storage size determines the maximum size of your addons repository.
 These limits are set in the
 [Helm Broker chart](https://kyma-project.io/docs/components/helm-broker/#configuration-helm-broker-chart).